Operation Searchlight: Jessore

 Lt.
-Col Jalil refused to join his soldiers, and on his request the Pakistani soldiers and officers attached to 1 EBR was spared, while 50 Bengali soldiers surrendered to the Pakistanis and were shot as traitors.
+Col Jalil refused to join his soldiers.
+On his orders, about 50 Bengali soldiers surrendered to the Pakistanis, and, despite Jalil's promise of pardons, were shot as traitors.
 Lt.
 Hafiz and Lt.
 Anwar took command of the Bengali troops and led the firefight until 4:30 pm, when Bengali soldiers began an orderly retreat from the cantonment in small groups after losing nearly half the unit present strength and leaving their families behind.

 Lt.
 Hafiz managed to regroup his surviving troops 11 miles west of the cantonment around 8:30 pm.
 The retreat was carried out through heavy interdiction fire and majority of the surviving troops made it, except Lt.
 Anwar, who was shot while leading a group out, and 40 soldiers.
 7th Field Ambulance troops also revolted and were wiped out.
 Pakistanis killed several Bengali soldiers and their family members, including doctors at the CMH (including Lt.
 Col. S.A.
 Hai), and the surviving Bengali families were interned for their safety.

 EPR troops received news of the cantonment clash and readied their defences by 9:30 am on 30 March.
 All Pakistani personnel were imprisoned, but the Bengali officers left the HQ after the revolt started, leaving command to the JCOs.
 The city police also joined the revolt and began attacking army positions all around the city, while arms kept in government installations were distributed among civilian volunteers.
 EPR troops ambushed a Pakistani convoy coming from Khulna on 30 March evening, despite suffering heavy losses, surviving Pakistani troops managed to reach Jessore cantonment.

 A confused battle erupted around the city, and on 31 March 3 companies from the EPR 5th Wing cut off the Jessore – Khulna highway link.
 Pakistani troops abandoned the city and withdrew to the cantonment on 31 March, to the anger of Pakistan Army Eastern HQ.
 2 EPR companies coming from Chuadanga got stuck just east of the city and failed to arrive.
 However, Bengali fighters managed to take up positions with 6 miles of the cantonment and began shelling Pakistani outposts with 3 inch mortars.

 Pakistani reinforcements began arriving from Dhaka via C-130 planes and helicopters from 2 April.
 Jessore Airfield was inside the cantonment area and Pakistani troops maintained control of both throughout the operation.
 A Pakistani column moved towards Kushtia, but was ambushed on 3 April and driven back, although Pakistanis took up positions in the Bihari colony in the city suburbs the same day.
 The Pakistanis made several unsuccessful attempts on 5 April to move towards Jhenida.

 On 6 April, the Pakistan army simultaneously attacked all Bengali position near Jessore and recaptured the city.
 A Pakistani column moving towards Jhenida was ambushed and driven back on 7 April.
 Bengali troops regrouped at Narail and moved towards Jessore, but were scattered by Pakistani air attacks on 9 April.